Christina Milian: Early life

-Milian was born in Jersey City, New Jersey, and is of Cuban descent.
+Christina Flores was born on September 26, 1981, Jersey City, New Jersey, and is of Cuban descent.
 Her parents are Don Flores and Carmen Milian.

 Flores changed her name and adopted her mother's maiden name (Milian) in the hopes of landing a wider range of acting roles.
 The oldest of three sisters, including Danielle and Elizabeth, she moved with her family to Waldorf, Maryland, soon after her birth.
-Milian was four years old when she showed an interest in show business, and when her family realized that she was a talented actress, she became determined to pursue an entertainment career.
+Milian was four years old when she showed an interest in show business, and when her family realized that she was a talented actress, she determined to pursue a career in entertainment.
 As a child, Milian was "very imaginative and very creative", and watching television and listening to the radio became her life.
-They inspired her to have fun, and she convinced her parents that she "did not want to be inside the TV", although it took some time to convince them.
+They inspired her to have fun, and she convinced her parents that she "wanted to be inside the TV", although convincing them took some time.
 By the time she was nine years old, Milian had begun auditioning with local talent agencies, shot commercials for Wendy's and Honeycomb, and played the lead role in the musical Annie.
-Milian's mother noticed her daughter's potential and left her husband and moved to Los Angeles with her three daughters when Milian was 13 years old.
+Milian's mother supported her daughter's potential and left her husband and moved to Los Angeles with her three daughters when Milian was 13 years old.
 Her father had to stay in Maryland and divorced her mother soon after the move.

-When Milian moved to Los Angeles, her only desire was to be an actress.
-She always wanted to be in the record business, but did not know how to obtain a recording contract.
+When Milian moved to Los Angeles, her first desire was to be an actress.
+She had always also wanted to be in the record business, but did not know how to obtain a recording contract.
 During this time, she was a host for Disney Channel's series Movie Surfers, by the name of Tina.
 After living in Los Angeles for six months, Milian moved into the same apartment complex as songwriter and producer Rodney "Darkchild" Jerkins, who (like Milian) was also born in New Jersey.
-Jerkins heard about Milian from a boy band he was working with and once he heard her sing, they began working together.
-For a year and a half, Milian went into a studio every day and worked with Jerkins, which is where she started meeting people in the record business.
-She began writing songs at the age of 17 because she needed a demo to help her obtain a recording contract.
-According to Milian, every time she recorded a song, the producer would refuse to give her the demo, or would write lyrics that she did not agree with.
+Jerkins heard about Milian from a boy band with which he was working and once he heard her sing, they began working together.
+For a year and a half, Milian went into a studio every day and worked with Jerkins, which is how she started meeting people in the record business.
+She began writing songs at the age of 17 because she needed a demonstration recording (demo) to help her obtain a recording contract.
+According to Milian, every time she recorded a song, the producer would refuse to give her the demo or would write lyrics with which she did not agree.
 She felt that she had to write a song, record a demo, and send it out on her own.